Melinda French Gates: Personal life

 Melinda began dating Microsoft chief executive Bill Gates in 1987, after meeting him at a trade fair in New York.
 In 1994, she married Gates in a private ceremony held in Lānaʻi, Hawaii.
 They have three children.
 The family maintained a home in an earth-sheltered mansion overlooking Lake Washington in Medina, Washington.
 The family also owned an oceanfront residence in Del Mar, California.

 In May 2021, after 27 years of marriage, Bill and Melinda Gates announced their decision to divorce.
 According to The Wall Street Journal, Melinda had been meeting with divorce lawyers since at least October 2019, after Bill's business dealings with convicted sex offender Jeffrey Epstein became public.
 Although the couple did not have a prenuptial agreement, Melinda (who filed) did not request spousal support.
 She was allocated over $2 billion worth of shares and stocks from the divorce, although the full details of the financial settlement have not been disclosed.
 The divorce was finalized on August 2, 2021.
-She has publicly used the name Melinda French Gates, since the couple separated.
+She has publicly used the name Melinda French Gates since the couple separated.

 In October 2021, Melinda and Bill both attended the wedding of their eldest daughter Jennifer to the Olympic equestrian Nayel Nassar.
 In March 2022, Melinda said that she and Bill were "friendly" but not "friends".
 In November 2022, she was reported to be dating former Fox News correspondent Jon Du Pre.
 In April 2024, a spokesperson quashed rumors that French Gates and Du Pre had become engaged, confirming that the two were no longer dating.
 French Gates became a grandmother for the first time in March 2023, when Jennifer gave birth to a daughter.

 French Gates is a practicing Catholic.

-In 2025, Gates went public with a new relationship with Philip Vaughn, claiming she was very happy.
+In 2025, French Gates went public with a new relationship with Philip Vaughn.

+In 2026, French Gates joined the ownership group of the Seattle Kraken as a minority owner.